DIPSAS/DIPS-RetinaIntegration-IG/docs/ValueSet-retina-conclusioncode-vs.md

       ]
     }
   ],
-  "description" : "Allowed conclusion codes for DiagnosticReport", "compose" : {
+  "description" : "Codes describing where the external client has landed in its assessment of the examination.
+(1000-series)", "compose" : {
     "include" : [
       {